BlazingDB/Welcome_to_BlazingSQL_Notebooks/README.md

 # Welcome to BlazingSQL Notebooks!

-BlazingSQL Notebooks is a fully managed, high-performance Jupyter notebook environment.
+BlazingSQL Notebooks is a fully managed, high-performance JupyterLab environment.

 No setup required.
 You just login and start writing code, immediately.